 When regulations allow catch-and-release fishing, proper handling techniques become essential.
 Anglers should land fish quickly, handle them with wet hands whenever possible, and return them to the water promptly to improve their chances of survival.

-Visitors should dispose of fishing waste properly and avoid leaving equipment behind.
 By respecting protected areas and fishing responsibly, anglers can help preserve marine ecosystems while continuing to enjoy world-class fishing experiences.

 Reduced fish populations lower biodiversity and weaken marine ecosystems.
 When overfishing removes key species, those species can become rare, making the area less appealing to future travellers and reducing income opportunities for local communities that rely on ecotourism.